elaineliu05/SDS-Inclusive-Syllabus/README.md

 **Disclaimer**: This is a condensed version of the full syllabus - more information can be found in the folders in this repository.
 I aim to make the class more inclusive, starting with an easy-to-read, short document that outlines the basic information of this course.
 I encourage all students to reach out anytime if you are facing issues with anything, especially regarding inclusivity.

 ## A Little Bit About the Course
-Insert brief summary/goal of course.
+Insert brief summary of course.
+I.e. Course goals and learning objectives
 * What do you hope students will take away from this class? **We encourage instructors to personalize this syllabus with their own voice.**

 ## Attendance Policy - Optional